ltorres321/GamesRaffle2/azure-infrastructure/README.md

 # Azure Infrastructure Deployment Guide

-This guide provides step-by-step instructions for deploying the Survivor Sports Betting App infrastructure to Azure.
+This guide provides step-by-step instructions for deploying the Games Raffle App infrastructure to Azure.

 ## Prerequisites